Aruvankadu

-Aruvankadu is a small town located in The Nilgiris District, Tamil Nadu, India.
+Aruvankadu is a big village located in The Nilgiris District, Tamil Nadu, India.
 It is located between Coonoor and Ooty on the NH 67, 6 km from Coonoor town and 12 km from Ooty.
 It is connected by frequent bus services from various towns and cities.
 Aruvankadu is also connected via the Nigiri Mountain Railway (NMR).

 Industry

 It houses the cordite factory, one of the 40 Indian Ordnance Factories.
 It is one of the oldest defence factories coming under the Ministry of Defence and the Indian Ordnance Factories.
 The cordite factory was established in 1903 by the then British Government on a huge campus and it still caters to the Defence Services by manufacturing cordite, an antiquated type of smokeless propellant, which is used in manufacturing small arms ammunition and also as a propellant in various tanks.

 It is surrounded by small villages such as Balaji Nagar, Kara Korai, Jagathala, Othanatty, and Hosatty.

 There are four schools (Kendriya Vidyalaya, Defence Employees Matriculation School, Cordite Factory Higher Secondary School and St. Anns Convent and Girls Higher Secondary School).
 There is also an apprentice college affiliated to the cordite factory.

 The main sources of income for the local residents include employment at the Cordite factory, cultivation of Nilgiri tea and vegetables.